 While cats are governed by self-preservation, they can sustain flesh wounds to the neck area.
 Tending these injuries is one thing, but the real trouble starts afterward.
 A neck wound on a cat will be itchy enough to drive your cat crazy.
 The temptation to scratch must be carefully managed.

-You’ll need to watch any cat that scratches its neck overly vigorously.
+You’ll need to watch any cat that scratches her neck overly vigorously.
 Pets scratch for a variety of reasons, including allergies, fleas, and anxiety.
 Every scratch has a cause and medical explanation.

 - 1 How to Stop a Cat Scratching Its Neck

 - 2 How Can I Tell if My Cat Has a Neck Injury?

 - 3 How Do Cats Injure Their Necks?

 - 4 What to Put on a Cat’s Wound

 - 5 Cat Scratching Its Neck Raw (Not an Injury)